Slip Meter Readings and Reports

 How often should my floor be treated?

 For some properties, quarterly testing is appropriate, while for others an annual test is adequate.
 Many variables go into deciding frequency.
 They include the number of pedestrians using the floor (with added consideration for the aged and disabled), the turnover rate of maintenance personnel as well as other factors affecting risk.
-Together we will come up with a custom schedule, so we can keep your floors safe.
+Together we can come up with a custom schedule so we can keep your floors safe.